ansible/ansible-ui/docs/dependency-updates.md

 - Running upgrades on packages that have newer version available (updating them to the latest versions)
 - Running `npm test` (lint, tsc, component tests) before and after updates to verify that the tests pass with the updated packages before applying the change.

 **Note:** If a test fails then the script updates packages one by one and runs `npm test` after individual package updates.
-This could be a slow process dependending on the number of errors and the number of package updates.
+This could be a slow process depending on the number of errors and the number of package updates.

 ## npm audit failures